git-tfs/git-tfs/doc/release-notes/NEXT.md

 * Added a TraceWarning message when the authors file fails to copy to the cache location (#1071)
 * Prevent infinite loop when parent changeset cannot be found
 * Fix xcopy error on build with spaces in solution path (#1092)
+* Apply export argument to all branches rather than just the trunk (#975)